History of Cleveland: The Great Depression, 1929–1939

 In the next election, Harold H. Burton became the city's new mayor.
 Burton, a lawyer from New England and future Supreme Court Associate Justice, sought to get Cleveland back on its feet.
 He accomplished this with the help of his newly appointed Safety Director, Eliot Ness, who previously served as Chief Investigator of the Prohibition Bureau for Chicago and Ohio, and played an important role in putting Al Capone behind bars.
 Ness made a name for himself in Cleveland by first and foremost cleaning up the city's police department.
 As the head of the city's Safety Directorate, Ness introduced a new police district system in Cleveland, fired corrupt and incompetent officers from the force, and replaced them with talented rookies and unrecognized veterans.
 During Ness's tenure as Safety Director, crime dropped significantly in the city.
 He also improved traffic safety and orchestrated raids on such notorious gambling spots as the Harvard Club.
+However, Ness's tenure also coincided with a notorious string of grisly slayings that remain unsolved.

 A center of union activity, the city saw significant labor struggles in this period, including strikes by workers against Fisher Body in 1936 and against Republic Steel in 1937.
 The city was also aided by major federal works projects sponsored by President Roosevelt's New Deal.
 In commemoration of the centennial of Cleveland's incorporation as a city, the Great Lakes Exposition debuted in June 1936 at the city's North Coast Harbor, along the Lake Erie shore north of downtown.
 Conceived by Cleveland's business leaders as a way to revitalize the city during the Depression, it drew four million visitors in its first season, and seven million by the end of its second and final season in September 1937.